OR-toolkit/or-toolkit.github.io/index.md

 title: Home
 ---

-# OR-toolkit
+# Operations Research Suite

 ## About / Mission

-OR-toolkit is a research-oriented organization dedicated to developing and maintaining high-quality tools and libraries for Operations Research and optimization problems.
+Operations Research Suite (OR-toolkit) is a research-oriented organization dedicated to developing and maintaining high-quality tools and libraries for Operations Research and optimization problems.
 Our mission is to provide accessible, efficient, and well-documented implementations of advanced optimization techniques that can be used by researchers, students, and practitioners alike.

 We focus on creating modular, extensible solutions that address real-world optimization challenges while maintaining academic rigor and practical applicability.